SkoolNotes/Taproot/2020HIST201/KBhHIST201BullietCh19.md

         * Europeans took control of Ottomans' overseas trade "Capitulations" — special trade agreements
             * European domination of Ottoman seaborne trade
             * Muslim merchants are trading at a disadvantage due to this domination
-        * Ottoman statesmen observed the disarray
+        * Few Ottoman statesmen observed the change, but they are generally disregarded